thoughtspot/thoughtspot.github.io/_release/notes.md

 <dl>
 <dlentry id="embrace">
 <dt>Embrace</dt>
+<dd>Embrace passthrough functions are available for Snowflake.
+Passthrough functions allow you to send custom SQL expressions directly to your Snowflake database without being interpreted by ThoughtSpot.
+For more information, see <a href="{{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-passthrough.html">Passthrough functions for Snowflake.</dd>
-<dd>Embrace now supports Oracle Autonomous Database <span class="label label-beta">Beta</span>.
-This feature is in beta and disabled by default.
+<dd>Embrace supports Oracle Autonomous Database <span class="label label-beta">Beta</span>.
+This feature is still in beta and disabled by default.
 To enable this feature, contact <a href="{{ site.baseurl }}/admin/misc/contact.html">ThoughtSpot Support</a>.
 </dd>
-<dd>Embrace now supports security passthrough for Snowflake using OAuth for authentication and authorization.
-For more information, see <a href="{{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-add.html">Snowflake</a>.</dd>
 </dlentry>
 </dl>